bUnit-dev/bUnit/docs/site/docs/getting-started/writing-razor-tests.md

 [!code-html[](../../../samples/tests/razor/PassingParametersToComponents.razor)]

-Injecting services into the components under test is covered on the <xref:inject-services-into-components> page.
+Injecting services into the components under test is covered on the <xref:inject-services> page.

 ## Further Reading